Important Information for Veteran Students

 VA Educational Benefits Agreement Form

-The Military Resource Center must be notified of any and all changes to the student's information, major, or semester schedule of courses.
+The Veterans Resource Center must be notified of any and all changes to the student's information, major, or semester schedule of courses.

 All adds, drops and withdrawals must be reported by the veteran in order to receive the applicable benefits correctly.
 Remember, the veteran will be held responsible for all overpayments.

 Changes of address or direct deposit information MUST be reported by the veteran to the VA Processing Office.
-This can be done by phone at 1-800-442-4551 or on the VA website at either the "WAVE" or the "ASK A QUESTION" feature.
+This can be done by phone at 1-800-442-4551 or on the VA website using the "Ask VA" feature.

 A repeated course may only be certified by the VA if: